Riga United FC: Riga United Ladies team

-Riga United Ladies reached the quarter finals of the 2014/15 Latvian national women's futsal cup, after finishing second in their group.
+Riga United Ladies reached the quarter finals of the 2014/15 Latvian national Women's Futsal Cup, after finishing second in their group.
 The squad was coached by Williams and Whitmore.
 John Whitmore became assistant manager of Riga United Ladies in February 2015 after Graham Williams became head trainer of Riga United's men's team.

 On April 12, 2015 Riga United Ladies made their debut in the Latvian Women's Premier League, the SFL.
-The winners of the SFL represent Latvia in the UEFA Women's Champions League, and United lost their opening match 0-6 against the current Latvian UEFA representatives, Riga Football School.
+The winners of the SFL represent Latvia in the UEFA Women's Champions League, and United lost their opening match 0-6 against the current Latvian UEFA representatives, Rīgas FS.
 Two days later, Riga United Ladies played their first ever home game in the Women's Premier League.
-The game against Optimists Rezekne ended 1-1, securing Riga United Ladies its first ever point in national league competition.
+The game against Optimists Rēzekne ended 1-1, securing Riga United Ladies its first ever point in national league competition.
 Ieve Bidermane scored Riga United Ladies first ever league goal.